johanley/book-les-mots-ont-une-ame/readme.md

 The first three all introduce some level of distortion.
 To some extent, they undermine the intent of the font designer.
-They can be implemented in PostScript using the widthshow, awidthshow and makefont operators, respectively.
+They can be implemented in PostScript using the `widthshow`, `awidthshow` and `makefont` operators, respectively.
 I believe InDesign applies the distorting operations in the order used above.
 That is, InDesign will use glyph-scaling only as a last resort in order to get smooth-right text.